anttisalonen/progbook/rst/intro.rst

 * Read and understand everything in the book
 * Finish all the exercises
 * Write at least some personal mini project in some language (shouldn't be a problem after the above two points)
-* Interact with the rest of the software development community, may it be through Reddit or other social media, chat, Stack Overflow or Github
+* Interact with the rest of the software development community, may it be through Reddit or other social media, chat, Stack Overflow or GitHub

 ...then I think that that person should have the *technical* skills to at least seriously be considered for a software engineering position.